deltabeard/3ds_portlibs/README.md

 - The original 3DS portlibs git and all the developers behind it
 - Cruel, with his fork of portlibs containing various libs which can be useful
 - carstene1ns for his original portlibs of speex for Wii : https://github.com/carstene1ns/portlibs-wii/tree/master/speex
+- smartperson for the libmbedtls fix and the libssh2 port : https://github.com/smartperson/3ds_portlibs
+- deltabeard for the libopus, libopusfile, mpg123 and ffmpeg ports : https://github.com/deltabeard/3ds_portlibs